 Crosswalk - Typically, the linking of two different sets of data, or derived information, through an "if-then" procedure.
-In this particular study it involves linking vegetation types (which are typically described in floristic terms) with standard fuel models from which wildfire behavior can be predicted.
+In this particular study it involves linking vegetation types (which are typically described in floristic terms) with standard fuel models from which wildfire behavior characteristics can be more accurately predicted.